EyasuTeshome/shifttracker/job-search/intro-to-job-search-challenge-yourself-answers.md

-## Intro to job search lesson - challenge yourself questions and nswers
+## Intro to job search lesson - challenge yourself questions and answers

 **1. What will your daily schedule look like while you search for a job?**